 Conclusion

-This article helps you get started with Preparing Data for Google BigQuery.
+This article helps you get started with Preparing Data for BigQuery.
 It provides in-depth knowledge about the concepts behind every step to help you understand and implement them efficiently.

 Using Google BigQuery to draw crucial insights about your business, requires you to bring in data from a diverse set of sources by setting up various ETL pipelines.